 RAF Regiment personnel man the majority of Tactical Air Control Parties (TACPs) that coordinate Close Air Support for the British Army.
 These small teams move with Airborne, Armoured and Infantry units in order to identify enemy targets and call in air assets to attack them.
 They are also trained to call in artillery fire.
 TACPs are required to move quickly around the battlefield and can be inserted by vehicle, helicopter or parachute.

-Every RAF station has a Ground Defence Training Section; where RAF Regiment instructors train all station personnel in practical Survive To Operate measures, such as first aid, weapon handling and Nuclear, Biological and Chemical defence.
+Every RAF station has a Force Protection Training Flights; where RAF Regiment instructors train all station personnel in practical Survive To Operate measures, such as first aid, weapon handling and Nuclear, Biological and Chemical defence.